How BESS works — from cell chemistry to bankability. Start free on learnBESS.com

 Zhiguang Electric China EMS Platform 1999 Listed

-When shortlisting plant controls suppliers for a BESS project, these are the key technical capabilities EPCs, developers, and asset owners typically evaluate:
+When shortlisting for a BESS project, these are the key technical specifications that EPC contractors, project developers, and system integrators typically evaluate:

 EMS, SCADA, PPC